 A NSO is a type of employee stock option that gives an employee the right to purchase company stock at a certain price called the exercise or strike price.
-NSOs do not require employment and can be extended well over 90 days, although they do not come with the same favorable tax benefits as ISOs.
+NSOs do not require employment and the expiration date can be extended well over 90 days, although they do not come with the same favorable tax benefits as ISOs.

 How are NSOs Taxed?

 NSOs are subject to ordinary income taxes based on the spread between the current FMV and the strike price of the option.
 As opposed to ISOs, NSO holders will pay taxes which are withheld when exercised.
 NSOs do have the possibility of an IRS Section 83(i) election where you can defer taxes for 5 years.

 The minimum NSO exercise withholding requirement is only 22% for up to $1 million in spread value (37% if over $1 million).
 Many companies try to estimate the right amount but it isn’t very easy.
 Companies are required to withhold NSO taxes for employees, but contractors can be given a 1099 instead, which means they handle their own payments via quarterly estimated taxes.
 Regardless of whether the company withholds taxes or you make estimated payments, you will true it up to the required amount when you actually file taxes.
 That could result in a refund or additional taxes.
 Even lottery winners are surprised that they often owe more taxes despite the mandatory withholding at the beginning.
 If you sell ISO shares, you are also responsible for paying quarterly estimated taxes which you calculate yourself.
 If you don’t pay enough, there are interest penalties when you file next April.
 Additionally, Medicare, Social Security taxes, and Federal Unemployment Tax are charged on NSO exercises.